Vital Stats:Dog Breed Group: Working Dogs

 - East Germany used Caucasian Shepherd Dogs to patrol the border created by the Berlin Wall.
 When the wall came down, dogs were given to German families to live out the rest of their days.

-- The Caucasian Shepherd Dog is one of the most ancient Molasser breeds.
+- The Caucasian Shepherd Dog is one of the most ancient Molosser breeds.
 Some archaeological findings trace them back to Mesopotamia.

 - Caucasian Shepherd Dog coats come in three lengths and a huge variety of colors.
 They shed quite a bit, but their thick coats keep them warm even in extremely cold weather.